-Loss of muscle mass
+1) Loss of muscle mass

 Scratch that, rather what your job entails – both sitting all day and standing all day can contribute to varicose veins.
-Standing all day can put more pressure on weak vein valves, whilst sitting for long periods of time can slow the circulation and cause blood to pool in our legs because our muscles aren’t contracting and pumping blood back around the body.
+Standing all day can put more pressure on weak vein valves, whilst sitting for long periods of time can slow the circulation and cause blood to pool in our legs because our muscles aren’t contracting to pump blood back around the body.

-How you sit
+3) How you sit

-Varicose veins are caused by high blood pressure within a vein; drinking too much caffeine can increase your blood pressure and therefore the likelihood that you’ll get varicose veins.
+Varicose veins are caused by high blood pressure within a vein; drinking too much caffeine can increase your blood pressure and the likelihood that you’ll get varicose veins.
 When you drink caffeine, your blood vessels constrict, which makes it more difficult for blood to move freely through your circulatory system.
 Over time, this could result in the development of varicose veins.

-Lack of exfoliation
+5) Lack of exfoliation

 More common causes of varicose veins:

 As we get older the likelihood of experiencing varicose veins increases because veins can lose elasticity and stretch.
 Vein valves are also more likely to become weak and can allow blood that should be moving towards the heart to flow in the opposite direction.

 Even though pregnant women have an increased volume of blood during their pregnancy, the added pressure on the abdomen can contribute to varicose veins.
 Pregnancy also decreases the flow of blood from your legs to your pelvis to support the baby, increasing the likelihood of the appearance of varicose veins.

 If you are overweight you put your body under added strain to carry out its normal functions.
 Your heart will have to pump extra hard in order to get blood circulated throughout the body.
 Being overweight also puts excess pressure on the veins of the legs which can then contribute to the formation of varicose veins or aggravate existing symptoms.